 After voting on 44 amendments and several cloture motions, the Senate approved S. 1 on January 27, 1995, 86-10.
-162
+178

 One of the amendments approved by the Senate was the "Byrd look-back amendment," which is the only provision in UMRA that allows for the regulation of any mandates based on actual rather than estimated costs.
-163 It provided that legislation containing intergovernmental mandates would be considered funded, and hence not subject to a point of order, if it authorized appropriations to cover the estimated direct costs of the intergovernmental mandate and incorporated a prescribed mechanism requiring further review if, in any fiscal year, Congress did not appropriate funds sufficient to cover those costs.
+It provided that legislation containing intergovernmental mandates would be considered funded, and hence not subject to a point of order, if it authorized appropriations to cover the estimated direct costs of the intergovernmental mandate and incorporated a prescribed mechanism requiring further review if, in any fiscal year, Congress did not appropriate funds sufficient to cover those costs.
 Under this mechanism, if the responsible federal agency determines that the appropriation provided was insufficient to cover the estimated direct costs of the mandate it shall notify the appropriate authorizing committees not later than 30 days after the start of the fiscal year and submit recommendations for either implementing a less costly mandate or making the mandate ineffective for the fiscal year.
 The statutory mechanism must also include expedited procedures for the consideration of legislative recommendations to achieve these outcomes not later than 30 days after the recommendations are submitted to Congress.
 Finally, the mechanism must provide that the mandate "shall be ineffective until such time as Congress has completed action on the recommendations of the responsible federal agency."
-164 After Senator Robert Byrd offered this amendment, the Senate adopted it on January 26, 1995, 100-0.
-165
+After Senator Robert Byrd offered this amendment, the Senate adopted it on January 26, 1995, 100-0.
+181

 The House companion bill to S. 1 was H.R.
-5, the Unfunded Mandate Reform Act of 1995, which was co-sponsored by Representatives William F. Clinger, Jr., Rob Portman, Gary A. Condit, and Thomas M. Davis.
-It was reported by the House Government Reform and Oversight Committee,
+5, the Unfunded Mandate Reform Act of 1995, which was cosponsored by Representatives William F. Clinger, Jr., Rob Portman, Gary A. Condit, and Thomas M. Davis.
+It was reported by the House Government Reform and Oversight Committee, on January 13, 1995, by voice vote and without hearings.
+Floor consideration began on January 20, 1995.
+Numerous amendments were introduced by Democratic Members to add various exemptions to the bill, such as the health of children and the disabled, the disposal of nuclear waste, and child support enforcement.
+These amendments were rejected on party-line votes.
+On February 1, 1995, H.R.
+5 was adopted, 360-74, inserted into S. 1 as a House substitute, and sent to conference.

-161 Sen. Frank Lautenberg, "Unfunded Mandate Reform Act," remarks in the Senate, Congressional Record, vol. 141, part 1 (January 12, 1995), p.
-1193.

-162 Timothy J. Conlan, James D. Riggle, and Donna E. Schwartz, "Deregulating Federalism?
+&lt;sup>178 Timothy J. Conlan, James D. Riggle, and Donna E. Schwartz, "Deregulating Federalism?
 The Politics of Mandate Reform in the 104th Congress," Publius: The Journal of Federalism, vol. 25, no. 3 (Summer 1995), pp. 31, 32; and "Consideration of S.1, Unfunded Mandate Reform Act, Senate Rollcall Vote No. 61," Congressional Record, vol. 141, part 2 (January 27, 1995), pp. 2750, 2751.

-163 Sen. Robert Byrd, "Byrd Amendment No. 213," Amendments Submitted, Unfunded Mandate Reform Act of 1995," Congressional Record, vol. 141, part 2 (January 24, 1995), p.
+&lt;sup>179 Senator Robert Byrd, "Byrd Amendment No. 213," Amendments Submitted, Unfunded Mandate Reform Act of 1995," Congressional Record, vol. 141, part 2 (January 24, 1995), p.
 2195.
 See 2 U.S.C. §658d(a)(B).
-164 Ibid.
+Ibid.

-165 "Consideration of S.1, Unfunded Mandate Reform Act, Senate Rollcall Vote No. 49," Congressional Record, vol. 141, part 2 (January 26, 1995), pp. 2606, 2607.
+&lt;sup>181 "Consideration of S.1, Unfunded Mandate Reform Act, Senate Rollcall Vote No. 49," Congressional Record, vol. 141, part 2 (January 26, 1995), pp. 2606, 2607.